Patricia Duff

 Patricia Duff (born Patricia Michelle Orr; April 12, 1954) is an American political activist, and a fundraiser for political and philanthropic causes.
 She has participated in campaigns involving politicians and business people.

-She has a BSFS degree, and studied political science at Georgetown University.

 Early life and education

 Duff was born in Southern California and was raised in Bonn, Germany and Brussels, Belgium, graduating from the International School of Brussels.

 Duff received a BSFS degree in international economics at the Edmund A. Walsh School of Foreign Service at Georgetown University.